Jes Interview Banner

 Through her work, Jes aims to promote body positivity and help women embrace their individuality.

-We got a chance to ask her a few questions; let’s hear her answers!
+We got to ask her a few questions; let’s hear her answers!

-She is incredibly knowledgeable and passionate about boudoir & nude photography, so I’m sure her responses will be insightful and informative.
-So without further ado, let’s dive in and see what she has to say.
+She is incredibly knowledgeable and passionate about boudoir & nude photography, so her responses will be insightful and informative.
+So, without further ado, let’s dive in and see what she says.

 Q1.
 How did you know you wanted to be a photographer?
 How did you go about starting?

 Ans: I’ve always loved art, but I am extremely impatient.
 I thought photography would be a way to create art that didn’t take as long as drawing or painting something, which is true, but I forgot to take into account the time it would take to understand all of the technical aspects of photography.
-It was too late when I realized the time commitment and was obsessed with it.
+And I realized the time commitment too late and became obsessed with it.

 I started back on film, not because it was cool, but because that was the only option.
-Back in 2000, digital cameras weren’t what they are today, and professional-grade cameras were way out of my budget.
+In 2000, digital cameras weren’t what they are today, and professional-grade cameras were way out of my budget.

 I bought myself a book on photography and read it so much that it is currently in pieces in my office.